personalizedrefrigerator/js-draw/docs/doc-pages/customizing-tools.md

 firstPen.setStrokeFactory(makePolylineBuilder);
 ```

-Custom pens can also be created.
+### Custom pens

+It's also possible to create custom pens.

 To create a custom pen type, create a class that implements `ComponentBuilder`.
 For example, to create a pen that draws wavy lines,
 ```ts,runnable